Our Genealogical Helper for Dumontville ...

 The official website for State of Ohio: www.ohio.gov/

 Our distance measurements begin at a specific point in Dumontville.
 The point that we are using is located at these GPS coordinates - Latitude: 39.7773, Longitude: -82.6163 [Map].
-The coordinates for Dumontville have been provided by the Geographic Names Information System (GNIS).
+In this case, the coordinates for Dumontville have been provided by the Geographic Names Information System (GNIS).

 - Return to Citation